 Tenders and chase boats are the workhorses of superyacht programmes, playing an essential role in charters, guest excursions and day-to-day operations.
-As these vessels have grown in both size and importance, towing has become a practical and often necessary solution when piloting or lifting them back onto the mothership is not feasible.
-Whether it is a short coastal trip between anchorages or an open-water crossing in the Mediterranean, towing requires the same level of care and premium equipment as any other part of the yacht’s operations.
+As these vessels have grown in both size and importance, towing has become a practical.
+Whether it is a short coastal trip between anchorages or an open-water crossing in the Mediterranean, towing demands the same meticulous care and top-tier equipment to safeguard these high-value assets.

 Here are five key considerations to make it so.